 - Rice Krispies cereal: you’ll need about 6 cups of crisp rice cereal.

-How To Make Copycat Little Debbie Star Crunch Cookies
+How To Make Copycat Star Crunch Cookies

-Heat butter, caramel bits, chocolate chips, and milk in a large pot or saucepan on low-medium heat.
+Step 1: Heat butter, caramel bits, chocolate chips, and milk in a large pot or saucepan on low-medium heat.
 The key is heating these ingredients low and slow.
 Stir continually with a wooden spoon as the mixture begins to melt.
 The caramel bits take the longest to melt.
 You can mash them as they begin to soften, with the back of the spoon, to speed it up a bit.
 It will take about 5 minutes to melt everything.

-Remove the pan from heat and stir in cereal.
+Step 3: Remove the pan from heat and stir in cereal.
 Stir until the cereal is evenly coated.

 Line two baking sheets with parchment paper (or place parchment paper onto your work surface).

-Gently press each cookie down with the back of a plastic cup to flatten into discs.
-Cool 5 minutes then use your fingers to smooth edges and form cookies into perfectly round shapes (it won’t be as sticky on your fingers after they’ve had a chance to sit for a few minutes).
+Step 5: Gently press each cookie down with the back of a plastic cup to flatten it into a disc.
+Cool for 5 minutes, then use your fingers to smooth the edges and form the cookies into perfectly round shapes.
+(It won't be as sticky on your fingers after they've had a chance to sit for a few minutes.)
+If you want to take them up a notch, add flaky sea salt to the tops (optional).

 The tops of the cookies will set as they cool.
 If the bottoms of the cookies are sticky, simply turn them over and expose the bottoms to the air for 15 minutes or so.
 Allowing the cookies to set up completely will make them easier to pick up and store.
-If you want to take them up a notch, add flaky sea salt to the tops (optional).

-Copycat Little Debbie Star Crunch Cookies
+Star Crunch Cookies FAQs

 Copycat Star Crunch Cookies Recipe